MileHacker Logo

 Walkability

 Many attractions in the historic center are walkable.
-Others, like the fort or the aquarium, may have to have a short taxi or ride-share.
+Others, like the fort or the aquarium, may need a short taxi or ride-share.

 Best Visiting Times